Is it True That God Will Never Give You More Than You Can Handle?

 Here Is The Truth

-Following Jesus and living a life free from idols and the entanglements of this world is not a guarantee to a pain-free life.
+Following Jesus and living a life free from idols and the entanglements of this world does not guarantee a pain-free life.
 He never promised us a life without suffering, trial, or temptations.
-In fact, this verse here is saying the opposite.
-It’s saying that there will always be suffering, trial, temptations, pain, and situations that we won’t be able to handle on our own.
+In fact, this verse says the opposite.
+It says that there will always be suffering, trial, temptations, pain, and situations that we won’t be able to handle on our own.

 About